PatLac04/IoT-HandsOn/README.md

 - Microsoft Azure (we will discuss the IoT specific aspects of Azure so are expecting attendees to understand Azure and the capabilities in a broader sense);
 - Development experience in C#.

-## Azure services and related products used in the labs
+## Azure services used in the labs
 - Azure IoT Hub
 - Service Bus
 - Azure Storage